Trepont Acquisition Corp I (NYSE:TACA) Sees Large Growth in Short Interest

-Trepont Acquisition Corp I (NYSE:TACA) was the recipient of a significant growth in short interest during the month of September.
-As of September 15th, there was short interest totalling 43,400 shares, a growth of 18.6% from the August 31st total of 36,600 shares.
-Approximately 0.2% of the company’s stock are sold short.
-Based on an average daily volume of 27,300 shares, the short-interest ratio is currently 1.6 days.
+Trepont Acquisition Corp I (NYSE:TACA) saw a large increase in short interest in September.
+As of September 15th, there was short interest totalling 43,400 shares, an increase of 18.6% from the August 31st total of 36,600 shares.
+Currently, 0.2% of the shares of the stock are sold short.
+Based on an average daily trading volume, of 27,300 shares, the days-to-cover ratio is currently 1.6 days.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Vivaldi Capital Management LLC bought a new stake in Trepont Acquisition Corp I in the 1st quarter worth approximately $144,000.
-Paloma Partners Management Co purchased a new position in shares of Trepont Acquisition Corp I during the 1st quarter worth $204,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Vivaldi Capital Management LLC purchased a new position in shares of Trepont Acquisition Corp I during the 1st quarter valued at $144,000.
+Paloma Partners Management Co purchased a new position in shares of Trepont Acquisition Corp I during the 1st quarter valued at $204,000.
 Nomura Holdings Inc. purchased a new position in shares of Trepont Acquisition Corp I during the 1st quarter valued at $247,000.
 D. E. Shaw & Co.
 Inc. purchased a new position in shares of Trepont Acquisition Corp I during the 1st quarter valued at $608,000.
 Finally, Kohlberg Kravis Roberts & Co.
 L.P. purchased a new position in shares of Trepont Acquisition Corp I during the 2nd quarter valued at $709,000.
-80.75% of the stock is owned by institutional investors.
+Institutional investors own 80.75% of the company’s stock.

 Trepont Acquisition Corp I is a blank check company.
 The company focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2020 and is based in San Francisco, California.